RMS Tayleur

 RMS Tayleur was a short-lived, full-rigged iron clipper ship chartered by the White Star Line.
 She was large, fast and technically advanced.
-She ran aground off Lambay Island and sank on her maiden voyage in 1854.
+She ran aground off Lambay Island near Dublin, and sank on her maiden voyage in 1854.
 Of more than 650 aboard, only 280 survived.
 She has been described as "the first Titanic".

 History

 Construction

 Tayleur was designed by William Rennie of Liverpool and built at the Charles Tayleur Foundry at Warrington for owners Charles Moore & Company (of Mooresfort, Lattin, Co Tipperary).
-She was launched in Warrington on the River Mersey on 4 October 1853 - it had taken just six months to build her.
+She was launched in Warrington on the River Mersey on 4 October 1853 – it had taken just six months to build her.
 Prior to her launch, her future Captain John Noble had fallen into one of the seven holds and injured himself seriously.
 She was 230 feet in length with a 40-foot beam and displaced 1,750 tons, while 4,000 tons of cargo could be carried in holds 28 feet deep below three decks.
 Tayleur also had a net register tonnage of 2,500.
 She was named after Charles Tayleur, founder of the Vulcan Engineering Works, Bank Quay, Warrington.

-Intended to begin her maiden voyage on November 20 1853, her large size resulted in the delay of her maiden voyage by 2 months.
+Intended to begin her maiden voyage on 20 November 1853, her large size resulted in the delay of her maiden voyage by two months.

 The new ship was chartered by White Star to serve the booming Australian trade routes, as transport to and from the colony was in high demand following the discovery of gold in Australia in 1851.